greg-raven/Uncommon-Sense/_posts/2014-04-30-when-the-boom-becomes-a-bust.md

 ---
-title: 'When the boom becomes a bust'
+title: "When the boom becomes a bust"
 layout: post
 categories:
 - economics